forty9er/SeaSmokeWebsite/index.md

 Sea Smoke Roadside welcomes friends and family alike to join us for some tasty BBQ!
 Bring'n _Cali Style_ to the Jersey Shore!
 We are open daily from 11a-9p and closed on major holidays.
 We are located right off County Road 515 and Oak St. in Shoreville, New Jersey.

-We offer seasonal lunch and dinner meals and a wide variety of craft beers and local wines for customers 21+ to enjoy.
-Also, make sure you check out our Special Events page for the latest information about community fundraisers, beer/winemaker dinners, live music, and much more!
+Also, make sure you check out our Special Events page for the latest information about community fundraisers, live music, beer/winemaker dinners and much more!
 Please take a minute to review our seasonal menu below.
-Some items may change due to availability.

 [![Sea Smoke Winter 2020 Menu](images/menu.jpg)](images/menu.jpg)